Click here for ROOF LEASE PROGRAM

 The system owner of solar projects have some valuable tax benefits.
 Here are some common tax deductions for commercial real estate:

-• Federal Income Tax Credit - 26% of cost in 2021 and 2022, decreasing to 22% in 2023, and then 10% beginning in 2024.
+• Federal Income Tax Credit - 30% of cost thru 2032, decreasing to 22% in 2033, and then 10% beginning in 2034.
 This is a $ for $ reduction in your tax bill.
 If the tax credit exceeds your tax liability you can roll the credit into future tax periods for 20 years.
-The amount of the tax credit is 26% of the total solar system cost.
+The amount of the tax credit is 30% of the total solar system cost.
+There are additional add-on incentives available too.
 If your commercial property is held in a partnership, the tax credits will flow through to your partners K-1s.
-See example below.

 • Accelerated Depreciation.
 You can choose to deduct 100% of the cost of your system under the favorable bonus depreciation rules or take 5-year MACRS accelerated depreciation.
-Note that the bonus depreciation begins to phase out beginning in 2023.
+Note that the bonus depreciation is 60% 2024, 40% 2025, 20% 2026, but you can still take MACRS on the portion that is not eligible for bonus.
 These deductions typically would flow through partner K-1s, so the value of the deduction depends on the partners tax rate.

 Here is an example of how valuable these tax benefits can be: